MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 How To Buy FWD Term Insurance Online

 There are 2 ways to purchase insurance online in Singapore – via insurance companies’ websites, or via comparison websites aka MoneySmart (which, very often, will offer you promos and gifts).
 Here’s a step-by-step guide.
-We’ll be using the FWD Essential Life insurance plan on MoneySmart as an example.
+We’ll be using the FWD Term Life Plus insurance plan on MoneySmart as an example.

 Step 1